KacperZurawik/LibraryConsoleApp/README.md

 - To explore concepts like:
    - Interfaces: For handling common functionalities.
    - Inheritance: To avoid code duplication.
-   - Enums: For organizing constants.
+   - Enums: For organizing constant values.
    - Just to develop a clean, maintainable, and extendable code.

 #   Future Plans